 “Yes, of course I will rev you harder…” he mumbles in a hypnotic drawl.

 But with so many out there, which is your deity of choice?
 Ford?
 Audi?
 Jaguar?
-If you’re looking to make the most of this fantastic engine before its inevitable, slow disappearance from sight when new petrol and diesel engine sales are banned from 2040, here we present to you in no particular order the top eight V8s you can lease through ContractHireAndLeasing…
+If you’re looking to make the most of this fantastic engine before its inevitable, slow disappearance from sight when everything apart from electric cars are banned, here we present to you in no particular order the top eight V8s you can lease through Leasing.com…

 Perhaps the pinnacle of Audi’s Racing Sport range, the Audi RS7 offers all the performance of the RS6 Avant albeit in a far more enticing coupe bodystyle with eight-speed automatic transmission and permanent all-wheel drive thrown in for good measure.